JailbreakMe: TotallyNotSpyware (iOS 10)

-TotallyNotSpyware, created by the JakeBlair420 team, released on 7 September 2018, is a JailBreakMe-style exploit that works on any 64-bit device running iOS 10.
-As with JailbreakMe 4.0, the web browser is induced to sideload Cydia using a payload, either Meridian or the doubleH3lix.
-It is hosted at spyware.lol, and is semi-untethered.
+TotallyNotSpyware, created by the JakeBlair420 team, released on September 7, 2018, is a JailbreakMe-style exploit that works on any 64-bit device running between iOS 10 to 10.3.3.
+As with JailbreakMe 4.0, the web browser is induced to sideload Cydia using a payload, either Meridian or doubleH3lix.
+It is hosted at totally-not.spyware.lol, and is semi-untethered.

 Domain name transfer

 On October 7, 2011, Conceited Apps, which had been allowing Comex to use the domain name for hosting, sold the domain name jailbreakme.com to an allegedly "unknown" party.
 SaurikIT acquired the domain the next day.

 Domain redirection

 jailbreakme.com would redirect to cydia.saurik.com if an incompatible device was detected.